k3ntako/High-School-Internship/environment-setup/environment-setup.md

 **Git** is a version control system – a tool that allows developers to work on different versions of the same code base at the same time. **GitHub** is a website that stores code remotely, and allows us to track changes the team has made using Git.

 ### Getting started with GitHub
+**NOTE:** If you already completed these steps on day one, skip to the next section `Setting up Git locally`
 1. Go to [github.com](https://github.com/) and click on `Sign Up`
 2. Follow the prompts to create a new account
     - Enter your email address (we recommend using a personal email address, so you'll have access to everything in the future)